axkr/symja_android_library/symja_android_library/doc/99-function-reference.md

 Supported features icon:

 * &#x2705; - the symbol / function is supported.
 Note that this doesn't mean that every possible symbolic evaluation is supported
-* &#x2611; - the symbol / function is partially implemented and might not support most basic features of the element
+* &#x2611; - the symbol / function is partially implemented and might not support most basic features of the function
 * &#x274C; - the symbol / function is currently not supported
 * &#x26A0; - the symbol / function is deprecated and will not be further improved
 * &#x1F9EA; - the symbol / function is an experimental implementation.
 It may not fully behave as expected
 * &#x2615; - the symbol / function is supported on Java virtual machine
 * &#x229E; - the symbol / function is supported on Windows
+* &#x1F504; - the symbol / function is an alias for another function

 Functions in alphabetical order: